JSB2010/virus-total-scanner-app/CONTRIBUTING.md

 ---

-Thank you for contributing to Sentinel Guard! 🛡️
+Thank you for contributing to DropSentinel! 🛡️